lukhsaankumar/lukhsaankumar/README.md

 # 💫 About Me:
 My name is **Lukhsaan Elankumaran**, and I'm a second-year Software Engineering student at McMaster University.
-I’m passionate about full-stack development, cloud computing, and AI/ML technologies.
+I’m passionate about Full-Stack Development, Cloud Computing, DevOps, and AI/ML technologies.

 ---